-We have designed the program to be completely integrated from the preparation courses to the full-time field experiences.
+We have designed the program to be completely integrated from the preparation courses to the paid full-time field experiences.
 Each cohort stays in contact throughout the program through instructor-led check-ins, panel discussions with industry leaders, and ongoing training with our teaching team.
 Fellows often continue to stay in contact long after the program finishes.

 Experience Lab staff interacts with not only the fellows, but also the field experience companies throughout the program to ensure that relationships are strong and great work is being completed.

 Often university career centers are limited in how much individualized support they can provide.
 We believe our small cohort model and 6-month program format gives each person consistent attention, feedback and encouragement that makes a real difference in the lives of each program participant.

 Most master’s degree programs require at least 1-2 years of experience.
 If a master’s degree is in your future, Experience Lab at Penn is a great stepping stone.
 Master’s programs typically follow the traditional pedagogy of higher education, require at least 1-2 years to finish, and typically require a greater investment of resources.
 Experience Lab at Penn is a 6-month certificate program that acts as a bridge from college to career through experiential learning.
 Fellows gain real- world experience in which they apply the theories and skills they learn from our instructors in real-time.
 By the end, they have a better understanding of their skills, a wider network, a portfolio of work, and more clarity about if and why a master’s program may be in their future.